theoretical-ecology/theoretical-ecology.github.io/syllabus.md

 + April 20: second paper summary due

-+ April 27: fourth homework due
++ April 20: fourth homework due

-+ May 2: final project turned in and presented
++ April 25: final project turned in and presented

++ May 2: final exam (take-home to be distributed May 1.
+Due at 4pm May 2.)